StrongResearch/isc-demos/deepseek/README.md

 isc train deepseek-r1-<model>.isc
 isc experiments
 ```

+## Step 6: Debugging / Optimising Checkpoints

+If you're training bigger models (such as the 70b), you may find that Cycling does not make enough progress to checkpoint your model.

+In this case, you should still cycle your experiment first (to confirm your training code is valid), and then launch in burst to see checkpoints

 ## Full fine-tuning
 To adapt the `fsdp.py` training scrip to do a full fine-tune rather than PEFT (LoRA) fine-tune, comment out lines 78 to 88 of `fsdp.py`.
 ```